Kidel/BG3_Artificer/README.md

 - Battle Smith and Artillerist pets: stronger overall and scale better with the base class.
 - Arcane Focus related abilities in general: BG3 has no spellcasting focus, so we made those as a buff you can apply to the character.
 - Spell-storing Item: even if we developed a system to add effects to items and have those effects unlock skills on the caster, the system is complex and convoluted and wouldn't be wise to use it for a wide variety of spells.
 Instead we decided to take advantage of scrolls.
 We made it onto a skill that can create {IntModifier} scrolls per day storing spells that the Artificer knows.
 Scrolls disappear at long rest, but you're not limited to {IntModifier} uses of 1 spell, you can craft different ones and give them to friends.
 This way you can have your Fighter cast stuff like Heat Metal or Web, also without having to pass a weapon back and forth.
+- Replicate Magic Item: BG3 throws magic items at you like crazy.
+We didn't want precious learned infusions to be wasted when you find a better item, so we made this a lv10 unlock, and unlocks 5 really poweful items you can create at will.